My Favorite Paris Hotels

 Thank you!

-If your priority is to take in the vibrancy of Parisian city life, you should opt for the Citadines.
+If your priority is to take in the vibrancy of Parisian city life, then I recommend the Citadines.
 The area is charming and feels a bit off the beaten path while still being a 10-minute walk to tons of shops and restaurants.
 The Pullman is a terrific hotel with fantastic views of the Eiffel Tower, but that part of the city is more residential.
 The distances to things like the metro, shops, etc are spaced out more which might be harder on young children.
 Also, if you stay at the Citadines you’ll be walking distance to Notre Dame Cathedral, the Roman ruins in the 5th and Luxembourg Gardens.

 Hi Dave.
 My husband and I are looking at Paris for a few days early September while we make our way to Barcelona (September 14th) and are wondering if you had any ideas where we should stay and if you had any suggestions for where we should go on our way to Barcelona?
 Do we fly to the next town or train?
 This is our first time in Europe.
 Any suggestions you have would be great.
 Thank you for creating this site.

 Paris to Barcelona by train takes 6.5 hours from Gare de Lyon (in the 12th arrondissement) compared to 5+ hours by airplane once ground transportation, check-in time, and airport security are included.
 Two trains per day run year round, 4 trains a day in summer.
 (A wonderful pre-departure experience is eating at Train Bleu restaurant in Hall 1 of Gare de Lyon.)
-The Marais is a great area to stay for visitors and fairly close to the station.
+I’d recommend staying in the Marais.
+It’s a great area to stay for first-time visitors and close to the station.

 We are traveling to Paris for the first time during the first week of May and I’m just realizing it may not be a good time to go because of major holidays.
 Should we reschedule for another time or will it still be worth it?